 Most, if not all ramen bowls heart lie within their broth and excitable toppings.
 So does this Japanese inspiration, which focuses mainly on cooking the broth to full of flavor and sauteing all topping ingredients (in this case are chicken, egg, and bok choy).

 For the broth, to save time, I just use chicken stock instead of bone stock from scratch since this is just quick cooking for two people portions.
-Pick the unsalted one so you can have full control over the taste and adjusting if need.
-Nevertheless, to add the umami sweetness, I would simmer the stock with kelp and bonito flakes just as the traditional way to make dashi.
+Pick the unsalted one so you can have full control over the taste and adjust if need.
+Nevertheless, to add the umami sweetness, I would simmer the stock with kelp and bonito flakes just like the traditional way to make dashi.

 If you don’t have bonito flakes, substitute with dried shrimp, dashi powder, or similar flavoring.
-At the very least, some small amount of seafood stock can be used too, but dashi the normal way would definitely distinct the flavor.
+At the very least, some small amounts of seafood stock can be used too, but dashi the normal way would definitely distinct the flavor.

 Seasoning with soy sauce would give this broth a nice brownish color while there is no need to add sugar since most soy sauces have some sweet after taste already.
 The final broth should be light, fragrant, heartily healthy yet full of natural sweetness with umami flavor and vegetable toppings.
 Go light and skip the salt if you can, cause most ramen should be salty enough.

 Chicken breast in this recipe required prior marinating with soy sauce, then pan-sear and roast/cook.
 This way would help preserve the juice inside with full flavor.
 If this is too much trouble, you can just boil them within the broth then shred to pieces.

 Same with egg.
 Most ramen bowl would have some sort of egg, often marinade with soy sauce overnight, however, for a quick bowl, poached eggs would do.